MrBlenny/electron-simple-ipc/README.md

 # electron-simple-ipc
 This standardises IPC in electron so it works the same in all threads.
+It will also JSON stringify/parse any objects send over IPC.
+This makes IPC much much faster.

 ## Install
 `npm install electron-simple-ipc`